iyobo/template-amala-app/README.md

 - First make sure the name in your package.json adequately represents the name of your docker image (default is "amala-app")
 - Also replace "myrepo" from the docker scripts in `package.json` with your actual container repo name.
 - Execute `npm run docker:build` to build the image locally.
-- If you wish to build and push to your docker repo, `npm run docker:build:push`
+- If you wish to build and push to your docker repo, `npm run docker:build:push`.
+This tags `latest` by default.
+Feel free to modify and push specific versions.

 ## Docker-Compose